Ko Samet: Geography and climate

-Located 220 km from the capital in the Gulf of Thailand, Ko Samet is approximately 13.1 km2 in size, and shaped somewhat like the letter "t".
-Along the length of the "t" (north-south) the island measures approximately 7 km, and measures 4 km across the "t" (west-east).
+Located 220 km from the capital in the Gulf of Thailand, Ko Samet is approximately 13.1 km2 in size and shaped somewhat like the letter "t".
+Along the length of the "t" (north–south) the island measures approximately 7 km, and it measures 4 km across the "t" (west–east).
 Forests blanket up to 80 percent of the total area.

-Closest to the mainland, lies the small island port village of Na Dan, commonly known as Ko Samet Village, with its nearby beach, Hat Sai Kaeo (Glass Sand Beach; หาดทรายแก้ว), the longest beach on Ko Samet.
-Most of Ko Samet's beaches lie along the eastern shore of the island.
-Other beaches on the island include: Ao Phai, Ao Wai, Ao Kio Na Nai, Ao Cho, Ao Kio Na Nok, Ao Wong Duean, Cape Kut, Ao Toei, and Ao Karang at the southern tip, and Ao Phrao on the western shore of the island.
-Just off the southern tip of the island are three small rock-islands, Ko Chan (Moon Island; เกาะจันทร์), Ko San Chalam (Shark Fin Island), and Hin Khao (White Rock; เกาะหินขาว).
+Closest to the mainland lies the small island port village of Na Dan, commonly known as Ko Samet Village, with its nearby beach, Hat Sai Kaeo (Glass Sand Beach; หาดทรายแก้ว), the longest beach on Ko Samet.
+Most of the island's beaches lie along its eastern shore, among them Ao Phai and Ao Wong Duean, while Ao Phrao is the principal beach on the western shore.
+Just off the southern tip of the island are three small rock islands: Ko Chan (Moon Island; เกาะจันทร์), Ko San Chalam (Shark Fin Island), and Hin Khao (White Rock; เกาะหินขาว).

-Ko Samet is one of the driest archipelagos in Thailand.
-Ko Samet gets significantly less rainfall than Rayong Province, even though it is only a few kilometres offshore.
-The island's "rainy season" extends only from May to July, but even during this season it has less rain than other islands in Thailand.
-The island, despite being arid, consists of lush forested hills, covered with evergreen and deciduous forest and cajeput trees grow abundantly (the name "samet" means "cajeput").
-Owing to the lack of rain, Ko Samet must import potable water from the mainland.
+Ko Samet is one of the driest archipelagos in Thailand and receives significantly less rainfall than mainland Rayong Province, even though it lies only a few kilometres offshore.
+The island's rainy season extends only from May to July, and even during this period it receives less rain than most other Thai islands.
+Despite the low rainfall, the island consists of lush forested hills covered with evergreen and deciduous forest, and cajeput trees grow abundantly.
+The island has no natural freshwater source, and potable water must be brought in from the mainland or collected from rain with the exception of the central reservoir.